frank038/Gsearcher/README.md

 The cfg.py is the config file for the program.

-Note about the pdf files: only searchble pdf files can be indexed, so encrypter and not searcheble ones will be skipped, or will be stored malformed.
+About the indexers: only searchable pdf files can be indexed, so encrypter and not searcheble ones will be skipped, or will be stored malformed; the text extracted by the extractors from the files depends on the ability of them to extract it.

 The program can also handle multiple databases.